-On December 12, 2007, we filed a patent infringement lawsuit in the U.S. District Court for the Central District of California against Chip Advanced Technology Inc. ("CAT"), asserting that CAT willfully infringed a MPS patent that enables efficient low voltage, low current power conversions, such as DC-DC step down converters.
-CAT was subsequently acquired by ITE Technology ("ITE"), which became a successor in interest to CAT.
+On December 12, 2007, we filed a patent infringement lawsuit in the U.S. District Court for the Central District of California against CAT, asserting that CAT willfully infringed a MPS patent that enables efficient low voltage, low current power conversions, such as DC-DC step down converters.
+CAT was subsequently acquired by ITE Technology ("ITE"), a successor in interest of CAT.
 On July 28, 2009, we entered into a license agreement and a settlement agreement with ITE in which the parties agreed to mutually release and dismiss the complaints.